towersvault/shinpokered/README.md

 - Added some special post-game trainer battles as fun little easter eggs.
 Can you find and defeat all five?

 Changes to fishing!
-- The Good Rod has an expanded 'mon list and level range.
+- All rods have an expanded level range.
-- Level range of the super rod has been increased.
-- The Old Rod now randomly acts as a Good rod 50% of the time.
-- The Old Rod is a sellable non-key item with the value of a nugget.
+- The Old Rod has an expanded 'mon list.
+- The Good Rod has an expanded 'mon list.
 - The Route 12 Fishing Guru can be visited upon first reaching Lavender Town.
 - The locations of the Good and Super Rod have been swapped.